linkerd/linkerd2/BUILD.md

 ### Running the control plane for development

-Conduit's control plane is composed of several Go microservices.
+Linkerd2's control plane is composed of several Go microservices.
 You can run these components in a Kubernetes (or Minikube) cluster, or even locally.

 To run an individual component locally, you can use the `go-run` command, and